Rock Creek Trails: Lakeside Trail

 The Lakeside Trail is a trail system along the south and east side of Lake Bernard Frank, with a connector to the Rock Creek Stream Valley Trail.
 It consists of 1.8 miles of paved trail and another 1.1 miles of shared-use natural surface trail.
 The Lakeside trail stretches from the Avery Road trailhead, around the lake and then north to Muncaster Mill Road with a connection to Trailway Drive.
 The northernmost section is unpaved.

 MNCPPC constructed the trail in the early 1980s and then connected it to the Rock Creek Trails in 2012.
 The county constructed a half-mile (0.8 km) long trail to connect it to the Rock Creek Stream Valley Trail as part of the ICC mitigation program.
 Preliminary design work on the connector trail began in 2006 when it was selected for funding by the Compensatory Mitigation and Environmental Stewardship fund for the Inter-County Connector (ICC).
 After a year-long controversy, during which the Manor Lake Civic Association fought the connector trail on grounds that a "bike highway" would drastically change the area around the lake, work began in 2010 and was completed in 2012.
 The connector was built atop an existing hiking trail.

-Montgomery County is planning to build an additional extension of this trail in 2021.
+Montgomery County was planning to build an additional extension of this trail.
 Planning began in 2005 and the design was approved in 2017.
-The project would extend the paved trail north - at times using an existing abandoned road alignment, bridge the North Branch and connect with Muncaster Mill Road at both the east end of the existing Muncaster Mill Bikeway and near the intersection with Emory Road.
-As of March 2021, work was to start in Fall 2021 and complete in Summer 2023.
+The project would've extended the paved trail north - at times using an existing abandoned road alignment, bridge the North Branch and connect with Muncaster Mill Road at both the east end of the existing Muncaster Mill Bikeway and near the intersection with Emory Road.
+As of March 2024, the project was in limbo.

 Muncaster Mill and Emory Road Bikeways

-The Muncaster Mill and Emory Road Bikeways are sidepaths that, when complete, will connect the North Branch trail to the ICC Trail.
+The Muncaster Mill and Emory Road Bikeways might someday connect the North Branch trail to the ICC Trail.

 A 0.7-mile section of the Muncaster Mill Road bikeway from Avery Road to Meadowside Lane was constructed by the county between 2002 and 2008 when the road was redesigned following a fatal bus crash.
 The bikeway was extended west to the ICC Trail when that trail opened in July 2011.
-Montgomery County plans to extend the North Branch Trail along two paths in 2021, with one of them ending at the eastern terminus of this bikeway.
+Montgomery County had plans in 2021 to extend the North Branch Trail along two paths, with one of them ending at the eastern terminus of this bikeway but that plan is in limbo.

-A bikeway along Emory Lane between Georgia Avenue and Holly Ridge Lane was built between 2005 and 2008 and in 2011 it was connected to the ICC Trail.
-As part of the planned North Branch Trail extension a path will extend to Muncaster Mill east of the North Branch.
-The trail will be connected to the Emory Lane bikeway by a new bikeway along Muncaster Mill Road and an extension of the Emory Lane bikeway to it.
+Montgomery County built a bikeway along Emory Lane between Georgia Avenue and Holly Ridge Lane between 2005 and 2008 and in 2011 it was connected to the ICC Trail.
+In 2023 the Emory Lane/Muncaster Mill Shared Use Bikepath opened.
+It extended the Emory Lane bikepath south to Muncaster Mill and then east to the edge of Rock Creek Regional Park.
+It was to be connected to the Lakeside Trail by a path from the current Lakeside Trail but that project, part of the North Branch Trail project, is in limbo.